jyoo980/jyoo980/README.md

 Software tooling and programmer productivity are my main interests.
-I find it most rewarding to work on problems that programmers actually face in _in practice_; solutions to which will prevent incorrect code from ever being written and deployed in the first place.
+I find it most rewarding to work on problems that programmers actually face _in practice_; solutions to which will prevent incorrect code from ever being written and deployed in the first place.
 I've gotten my feet wet in industry, ranging from small startups with 4 backend developers, to behemoths like